EnigmaCurry/matrix-bot/README.md

 !mtg card Scute Mob
 ```

-Uploads the picture of the card named `Scute Mob`.
-Card images are cached in the
+Uploads the picture of the card named `Scute Mob` and posted to a matrix
-`/data` volume of the container.
+channel.
+Card images are cached in the `/data` volume of the container.

 ## Setup